jaredcwhite/jaredwhite_website/src/_posts/thoughts/2022/2022-04-25-back-to-the-open-web.md

 tags: openweb website Twitter
 ---

 Back to the #openweb I go.
-Not that I ever left it…but to be quite frank, it's _so_ easy to post and get immediate feeback on #Twitter that I spend most of my day-to-day "chit-chat energy" there and _not_ on my own #website.
+Not that I ever left it…but to be quite frank, it's _so_ easy to post and get immediate feedback on #Twitter that I spend most of my day-to-day "chit-chat energy" there and _not_ on my own #website.

 [No longer!](https://www.theverge.com/2022/4/25/23028323/elon-musk-twitter-offer-buyout-hostile-takeover-ownership) Now that Elon Musk is buying Twitter and taking it private, I'm _done_ putting serious effort into creating content for walled gardens.
 Everything, and I mean _everything_ I publish from here on out will **start on my own properties** and then get syndicated elsewhere.